smashinashwin/home-led-fun/README.md

 ## Problems and gotchas encountered:
 - Melting stuff.
 Make sure to use wires with enough [ampacity](https://xtronics.com/wiki/Wire-Gauge_Ampacity.html) for your project.
 - RGBW isn't supported by FastLED
 - These LEDs don't play well with multi-core microcontrollers (the ESP32 for example).
-If you want to use the ESP32 and/or FastLED, check out the APA* lights [amazon](https://www.amazon.com/gp/product/B078JVS2VG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
+If you want to use the ESP32 and/or FastLED, check out APA* lights [amazon](https://www.amazon.com/gp/product/B078JVS2VG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 - The ESP8266 can get overwhelmed if continuously parsing JSON or sending instructions to the LEDs.
 Use delays or timers.
 The android app queues messages and sends them on a 50ms delay.
+The watchdog timer is also finnicky, so setting the clock to something custom helps with stability. (see these lines in corner_lamp.ino:)

+`ESP.wdtDisable();`
+`ESP.wdtEnable(WDTO_8S); //fixing watchdog resets`
 - Hand-sawing is both hard and dangerous.
+- Soldering to PCB boards takes a lot of care.
+Luckily, dev boards are cheap.

 ## Helpful Links and Resources